splunk-terraform/terraform-provider-signalfx/website/docs/r/dashboard_group.html.markdown

 In the SignalFx web UI, a [dashboard group](https://developers.signalfx.com/dashboard_groups_reference.html) is a collection of dashboards.

-**NOTE:** Dashboard groups cannot be accessed directly, but just via a dashboard contained in them.
+~> **NOTE** Dashboard groups cannot be accessed directly, but just via a dashboard contained in them.
 This is the reason why make show won't show any of yours dashboard groups.

 ## Example Usage